XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 You now have a working Cordova project.

-To add content from existing ready-to-build folders, use TeamCCI's English/Swahili web roots, section "Adding content: Xprize web roots"
+To add content from existing ready-to-build folders, use TeamCCI's English/Swahili web roots, section "Adding content: XPRIZE web roots"

-To add new content from a custom Pubbly console generated map, see section "Adding content: Console Map packet"
+To add new content from a custom Pubbly Console generated map, see section "Adding content: Console Map packet"

 To make a brand new submission, with different levels in each subject, or with a different number of subjects entirely, see "Adding content: New program"

-### Adding content: Xprize web roots
+### Adding content: XPRIZE web roots

-The following are instructions for how to create a copy of our Xprize submission's APK.
+The following are instructions for how to create a copy of our XPRIZE submission's APK.

 First create your Cordova boiler plate project.
 You can use whatever program name/owner you want, but TeamCCI used "cordova create schoolHouse com.cci.schoolHouse SchoolHouse".
 For general instructions, see section "Adding content: Cordova boilerplate project".
 After boilerplate steps, your CLI should generate an APK, although it is just a "this works" page.
 You can verify this APK on any Android tablet.